zohoDeveloperGit/zohoDeveloperGit/README.md

 👋 Hi, I’m @zohoDeveloperGit

 👀 I’m interested in developing custom Zoho solutions, automating business processes, and helping businesses streamline their workflows across various industries like healthcare, construction, IT, and education.

 🌱 I’m currently learning advanced integrations within the Zoho ecosystem and exploring new ways to optimize processes using AI and machine learning.

 💞️ I’m looking to collaborate on projects related to Zoho CRM, Zoho Creator, Zoho Analytics, and automation solutions to improve business efficiencies.

-📫 How to reach me: You can contact me through my email or reach out on LinkedIn.
+📫 How to reach me: You can contact me through my email testdeveloperzoho@gmail.com.

 😄 Pronouns: He/Him

 <!---